St. Thomas Syro-Malabar Church, Palayur: Palur Copper plates

-Structure
+Structure and Archpriests/Forane Vicars

 Following the migration of the Hindu Brahmins from Palayur, the Church was built incorporating the old Hindu temple, which was deserted.
 The church, as built, was thus a fusion of Hindu architectural style in respect of ornamentation with a Persian church plan.
 The roof of the church rises like a tower above the nave.
 The approach or entrance is like a Hindu style mandapa–in Indian architecture a pillared outdoor hall or pavilion for public rituals.

 Giacomo Fenicio, an Italian missionary, built the new church around the small old teak wood church, after getting due permission from the locals who were not only superstitious but also sentimental about retaining the old Church.
 However, after the church was fully completed and after the priest had delivered a proper sermon, the local people agreed to demolish the old wooden structure, which resulted in the Church looking elegant.
 The original altar thought consecrated by Thomas is still retained.
 But during Tipu Sultan's invasion of Kerala in the 18th century, the church was destroyed by fire.
 Thereafter it was re-built.